Appendix 1 - Further guidelines - distance education

 Overview

-In respect of the Census, whether a student enrolled as a distance education student at a distance education school is taken to be attending the school depends generally on:
+In respect of the Census, a student is taken to be enrolled as a distance education student at a distance education school if:

-- if the student is complying with the school's requirements about communicating with or contacting the school for the purpose of participating in the program; and
+- the student is complying with the school's requirements about communicating with or contacting the school for the purpose of participating in the program, and

-- if the student is completing and returning the assigned work for the program.
+- the student is completing and returning the assigned work for the program.

-- undertaking a full service delivery course in distance education; and
+- are undertaking a full-service delivery course in distance education, and

-- who enrolled at least 11 days before Census Day (or less if the delay was beyond the control of the parent or independent student)
+- were enrolled at least 11 days before Census Day (or less if the delay was beyond the control of the parent or independent student).

-should be included in the Census form.
-Part-time distance education students are ineligible to be included in the Census.
+Only these students should be included in this part of the Census form.
+Part-time distance education students are not eligible to be included in the Census.

 Elaborative comments